nicklalone/CIST_2500/07_Sampling/README.md

 ## <a id="fin-infin"></a>Differences Between Finite and Infinite Populations

 This might be easier to describe with pictures.
+In essence, there are times in Finite sampling where N and n are the same number.
+This is versus N vs n in an infinite sample wherein you could never approach the population number.

+How and where and why this tends to differ is extremely varied.
+On Thursday, we will be dealing with a lot of that.

 ![An image of populations vs samples](/images/finite.jpg)
 ![An image of populations vs samples](/images/infinite.png)